rackodo/acPieces/README.md

 # Bash's AC Pieces
 a selection of pieces published to (or will be published to) [aesthetic.computer](https://github.com/digitpain/aesthetic.computer).

-## Collection
-all of these pieces can be (or will be) accessible by typing `@bash/<piece name>` into the prompt.
-- silverlining
-- stamp
-- rainbowcascade

 ## To Do
 ```
 [x] silverlining